STUDENTS Policy

 principal/designee.

-be approved only by the principal/designee.
-Normally requests for early
+may be approved only by the principal/designee.
+Normally requests for

 Attendance